ondrolexa/pypsbuilder/docs/index.rst

 Rule, Schreinemaker's analysis, and how variance changes across field boundaries.

-Check :doc:`psbuilder-tutorial` and :doc:`psexplorer-tutorial` or watch video below to see **pypsbuilder** in action.
+Check :doc:`psbuilders-tutorial` and :doc:`psexplorer-tutorial` or watch video below to see **pypsbuilder** in action.

 .. raw:: html